microsoft/charticulator.com/_docs/02_user_interaction.md

 Charticulator suppors three coordinate systems: Cartesian, Polar, and Custom curve.
 Charticulator morphs mark shapes in the two non-Cartesian systems, and its morphing maintains a precise data binding because the morphing is performed in vector graphics.
 For example, a rectangle becomes a wedge shape in a polor coordinate system and a custom curve coordinate system. ({% include videocallout.html src="/videos/tutorials/tutorial1.mp4" timeRange="4.00,7.03" openTutorial="tutorial1" %})

 {% include image.html src="/images/docs/coordinate-systems.png" alt="Three Coordinate Systems" width="450px" center="true" %}

+<h3>Overlaying Plot Segments</h3>
+You can create a chart having multiple axes by overlaying plot segments.
+For example, you can use one plot segment for a bar chart and another plot segment for a line chart.
+Note that the order in the *Layers panel* matters as it corresponds to the z-order.
+For example, for a combo chart (combining a bar chart and a line chart), the link for the line chart should be below the plot segment for the bar chart in the list.

+{% include image.html src="/images/docs/two-plot-segments-overlay.png" alt="Ovaerlaying Two Plot Segments" %}

 <h2 id="text-formatting">Text Formatting</h2>